designtechti490/designtechti490/README.md

 :uk: English :uk:

-- I am a native of POA - RS but currently live in the Metropolitan region of Florianópolis - SC.
+- I'm from POA - RS.
 - Nowadays, I am studying ADS at FAQI and self-studying at Alura Online Courses.
 - I am looking to contribute as a DevSecOps Engineer or IT Infrastructure Analyst.
 - Ask me About: DevOps, Open Source, Cloud Computing, Web Development, GitHub, IT Infrastructure e Banco de Dados.